 Through science and technology, we find solutions where there are not, he says, and amid climate change we must find solutions to sustain and improve life on Earth.

-He continues to ask “why” – sometimes “why not” – when it comes to innovating technologies for a more sustainable Singapore with his team from the Urban and Green Technology Horizontal Technology Programme Office.
+He continues to ask “why” – sometimes “why not” – when it comes to innovating technologies for a more sustainable Singapore with his team from the Urban and Green Technology Horizontal Technology Coordinating Office.

 For instance, the team is working to develop low-carbon energy solutions through a S$49 million multi-agency initiative.
 To develop a solution we must understand the science, and go to the very core, he emphasises.